SunboX/Add-Member-for-Boonex-Dolphin/README.md

 For more informations about installation of 3rd party Dolphin 7 modules, visit ["How to install 3rd party Dolphin 7 Modules"](http://www.boonex.com/trac/dolphin/wiki/TutorialHowToInstallThirdPartyDolphinModules)

+Languages included
+---

+* English
+* German

+Send me pull request, if you did a translation!

 License
 ---